[August 26 2005]

 A voluble Delhi Pathan, Afzal Khan, is seeking a job as servant to an Englishman.
 He has been dismissd from the police as a result of a plot that went wrong.
 A group of idle and dishonest policemen, stationed at Howli Thana, have been outwitted by a Stalky-like English officer, Assistant-Commissioner 'Yunkum Sahib'.

 The policemen had been asleep at their post one night.
 When they awoke, they found that their rifles and the station record book had been stolen.
 To account for the loss they invented an elaborate story of an attack by dacoits (robbers) only to find that the thief was Yunkum Sahib himself.
 All were then arrested, apart from Afzal Khan, who had escaped on horseback.
-It is not clear at the end of the story whether or not he got the job.

 Some critical comments

 ORG observes that this is a sketch of a police-station of the time showing the slack administration before the service was reorganised.